typora/support.typora.io/_posts/2019-01-05-Shortcut Keys.md

 {:toc}
 ## Summary

-You could use shortcut keys to quickly insert or modify styles or do other operations supported by Typora.
+You can use shortcut keys to quickly insert or modify styles or do other operations supported by Typora.

-You could find shortcut keys in the right side of each menu items from menu bar.
+You can find shortcut keys in the right side of each menu items from menu bar.

 ## Frequently Used Shortcut Keys

 ### Autocomplete

-on macOS, you could press `Esc` key to open inline preview for inline math, auto-complete for emoji, etc.
+On macOS, you can press `Esc` key to open inline preview for inline math, auto-complete for emoji, etc.

 ### File